What do you want?

 For starters, be aware of wanting inside your own mind.
 Try to notice: • The ways in which desiring itself feels subtly tense or uncomfortable.

 • The emotional pain of not getting what you want.
 Including disappointment, frustration, discouragement-perhaps even hopelessness or despair.

 • The frequent discrepancy between the rewards you expected to get from a want, and what it actually feels like to fulfill it.
 Similarly, notice that the anticipated pain from the things you want to avoid – especially things that would be good for you to open to or go after – is usually worse than the discomfort you actually feel.
 In effect, your brain is routinely lying to you, promising more pleasure and more pain than you will actually experience.
-The reason is that the pleasure and pain circuits of the brain are ancient and primitive, and they manipulated our ancestors to do things for their survival by overselling them about apparent opportunities and over-frightening them about apparent risks.
+The reason is that the pleasure and pain circuits of the brain are ancient and primitive, and they manipulated our ancestors to do things for their survival by overselling them about apparent opportunities and over-frightening them about apparent risks.• The costs of pursuing the things you want, and the costs of trying to avoid some of the actually beneficial things you don’t want.
+What is the cost/benefit ratio, really?

 • The ways that every pleasant experience must inevitably change and end.

 Next, imagine you are observing your wants from a great distance, like seeing them from on top of a mountain as if they are down in a valley below.
 Let them and go like clouds in the vast sky of awareness.
 They are just one more mental content, like sensations, thoughts, or memories.
 Don’t give them special status.
 They are just wants.
 You don’t need to act on them.
 Usually, they’ll just pass away after awhile.